pippim/pippim.github.io/programs/hyperlink.md

-If you don't want to grant permissions you can still use HRB by using <kbd>Control</kbd> + <kbd>V</kbd> to paste clipboard contents directly in the input field instead of using the button.
+If you don't want to grant permissions you can still use HRB by using <kbd>Control</kbd> + <kbd>V</kbd> to paste clipboard contents directly in the input field instead of using the button to insert clipboard contents.

 ---